WVU MEDICINE CENTER FOR HOPE AND HEALING

 The WVU Medicine Center for Hope and Healing supports adults struggling with substance use disorders through medically managed withdrawal stabilization and residential treatment.

-Patients: You may self-refer for care by completing this referral form.
+Patients: You may self-refer for care by clicking the yellow “Make Patient Referral” button at the top of this page.
 You may email your completed form* to CHHreferral@wvumedicine.org, fax it to the fax number listed, or mail to the address at the top of the form.

 *To save your completed form, click the Print icon at the top of your screen.
 A dialog box will appear.
 Under Select Printer, choose “Adobe PDF” and the location where your file will save.
 You may then attach that PDF form in an email.